123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 _Source: [Wait But Why](https://waitbutwhy.com)_

-**So, on to the hunt for my sources of enjoyment**, and thereby establishing which billions of variables in the universe are actually relevant to me when it comes to people I want to be friends with.
+Friendships are meant to be spaces where you feel more like yourself, not less.
+If being around people makes you feel like you're hiding or enduring something, then it means you're either with the wrong people, or still working on being safe enough with yourself to show up as you are.
+Or both.

+Or, to put it in reverse, the kinds of people I don’t find myself drawn to.
+Those who listen only to respond, who compress others into neat categories for easier handling.
+They mistake earnestness for naivety.
+They often confuse quick judgment for discernment, and tend to flatten everything into a teachable moment.
+There’s a kind of quiet shoeboxing that happens, where a person’s complexity gets packed away into a single, comfortable label.

+I find that conversations with such people rarely breathe.
+Everything becomes an evaluation instead of an exchange; a performance of understanding rather than the real thing.
+I prefer people who engage with things, not over them; who can hold curiosity without needing to assert hierarchy.
+It’s not that I need to be agreed with.
+I just need to feel that the other person is listening.
+I’m not asking for perfect sympathy, only reciprocity, a willingness to be surprised, to stay a little uncertain together.

 ## Everybody worships

-Based on personal experience, a directly relevant variable i.e., which variables mediate the influence of everything else, boils down to **the choice of what they think about**.
-What they consciously decide has meaning and what doesn't.
-It is usually a direct forerunner to an estimate of their internal mental patterns — emotions, engagement, thoughts/worries etc. Their curiosity, **hilarity**[^2] or exhilarating verbal facility.
+Based on personal experience, what they consciously decide has meaning and what doesn't, is usually a direct forerunner to an estimate oftheir internal mental patterns, their curiosity,**hilarity**[^2] or exhilarating verbal facility.

 > If you worship money and things, if they are where you tap real meaning in life, then you will
 > never have enough, never feel you have enough.
 It's the truth.
 Worship your body and beauty and